 On Jan.
-11, 2016, the Office of Compliance Inspections and Examinations (OCIE) of the U.S. Securities and Exchange Commission (SEC) released its annual list of examination priorities for 2016, which was previously summarized in the Greenberg Traurig Financial Services Observer, available here.
-A copy of the examination priorities letter is available here.
+11, 2016, the Office of Compliance Inspections and Examinations (OCIE) of the U.S. Securities and Exchange Commission (SEC) released its annual list of examination priorities for 2016, which was previously summarized in the Greenberg Traurig Financial Services Observer.
+Click here for a copy of the examination priorities letter.
 The examination priorities are a mixture of OCIE’s examination priorities and risk areas first identified in 2015 (or before), and new initiatives.
 Most securities industry participants -- registered investment advisers, broker-dealers, registered investment companies and transfer agents -- are impacted.
 The 2016 examination priorities letter does not address the examination priorities for the national securities exchanges, which the letter indicates will be addressed separately.

 Purpose and Thematic Focus

 The 2016 examination letter reiterates OCIE’s role as the “eyes and ears” of the SEC and notes that OCIE’s examinations of registered entities are designed to promote compliance and inform policy, in addition to preventing fraud and identifying risk.
 In the 2015 examination priorities letter, OCIE for the first time identified three thematic areas around which the examination priorities were organized; and this year’s priorities continue to be organized around the same three thematic areas:

 Examining matters of importance to retail investors and those investing for retirement (a priority OCIE expects to continue to be a focus for the foreseeable future);

 Assessing market-wide risks; and